FREQUENTLY ASKED QUESTIONS

 Can we get feedback if our entry is unsuccessful?

 Yes.
-Please allow four weeks after the shortlist has been announced to query your unsuccessful application.
+Please allow four weeks after the shortlist has been announced to query your unsuccessful entry.

 When will my ticket be delivered?